Scroll Top

 Yes.
 You should complete your First-Year Foundations requirements in your first two semesters (fall & spring).
 However, some First-Year Foundations courses may have offerings in the summer.
 First-year students are welcome to enroll in these courses to fulfill their requirements.

 No. The content and structure of these courses are tailored for students in their first two semesters of college.
-Seats are limited in these courses, so the seats are restricted to first-year students (and transfer students who complete fewer than 24 hours of post-college course credit at another institution) who are required to complete these courses.
+Seats are limited and restricted to first-year students only who are required to complete these courses.

 Yes.
 Seats are reserved for Honors Carolina students until Open Enrollment.
 At that point, all first-year and qualifying transfer students should be able to freely enroll in these classes.